 The show is a story about two best friends.
 Their lives and relationship are told in flashbacks, flashforwards, and during current events.
-Maybe I’m too dark for this show, but I started throwing popcorn at the screen, rolling my eyes, and pounding the pillows next to me with the heartstrings that we’re being yanked on.
+Maybe I’m too dark for this show, but I started throwing popcorn at the screen, rolling my eyes, and pounding the pillows next to me as the heartstrings were being yanked.
 Over and over, I felt like the show was all about those, sigh, sob, whimper moments.
 Through the character’s troubles, we cover their topics of divorce—(although divorcing for no real reason I can fathom), a teenaged girl who can’t stand her mom (for no logical reason, but we’re supposed to be on board for this cliché.
 Just go with it, viewer!)

 I didn’t know this show was based on a Kristin Hannah book until I saw her name in the credits, and then, it all began to make sense.
 Look, I’ve read a couple of Kristin’s books, and depending on my mood and the particular book, I’ve been moved and reasonably liked them.
 But the books always felt more like Lifetime stories.
 And the thing is, I LOVE a good Lifetime story, but. . . sometimes, I just don’t.
 And sometimes I’m embarrassed by the tripe, and sometimes I’m embarrassed for all of us.
 And I write books with romantic elements too!
-They often tug on heartstrings through tragedy and love and sorrow.
+Lifetime tearjerkers often succeed in making me weepy with their tragedy and love and sorrow.
 So how can I justify my complaints?

 Stop interrupting my rant.
 I can only tell you how I felt watching the show in question.